About Fossil Free Greater Manchester and pensions divestment

 Over 340,000 Greater Manchester pension fund holders’ retirement funds are at risk because of their exposure to risky fossil fuel investments.
 The employing organisations (10 Greater Manchester councils and a variety of other public and voluntary sector organisations) are faced with the prospect of a diminished pension pot because of their pension fund’s continued policy of investing in carbon-intensive firms such as Shell, BP and the large mining companies.

 We know that the vast majority of fossil fuels need to stay in the ground to meet globally agreed climate targets.
 So any action by governments to limit carbon emissions will leave remaining fossil fuels reserves as ‘stranded’ assets in a “carbon bubble”- assets which can never be used.
 Funds which continue to invest in fossil fuels can expect to suffer considerable losses when this “bubble” bursts.

-By investing around £1 billion directly in fossil fuel extraction*, our local councils are implicated in profiting from climate change.
+By investing over £1.6 billion directly in fossil fuel extraction*, our local councils are implicated in profiting from climate change.
 As public bodies, local governments have a responsibility to work for the public good, not financially and politically supporting the most destructive industry on the planet.
 Fossil fuel investments undermine existing local authority climate change mitigation and adaptation strategies and commitments.
 Notwithstanding the preference of GMPF for a strategy of engagement with companies, the fossil fuel industry shows no sign of attempting to change its behaviour to adapt to the risks of climate change, spending a greater proportion of its income on capital investment than other sectors, which in this case mostly means exploration for yet more unburnable fuels.
 This may be one of the reasons that non-fossil fuel investments are currently out-performing fossil fuel stocks, which have also lost considerable value lately.

 By following the example of a growing number of pension funds, charities and other investors in divesting from fossil fuels, the Greater Manchester Pension Fund could: